Functional Food Center Inc.

 One other new suggestion by Dr. Martirosyan’s team was a mandatory certification process for those professors and instructors who would like to teach functional foods-related courses using the FFC’s textbooks.
 Because functional food science is relatively new, those who would like to teach it should be certified.
 Taking courses related to basic functional food science allows them to become eligible to teach others.
 With this strategy Dr. Danik Martirosyan and his team have created several certification programs which allow instructors to become certified.
 They can then use all teaching materials by the FFC for free when they become a teaching partner with FFC.

-Certification Programs
+Online Courses & Certification Programs

 Since 2017, Dr. Martirosyan has offered special certifications for functional food scientists as well as for functional food professionals.
 Scientists, medical doctors, and food industry representatives are able to choose from the following courses to fulfill the credits needed to become a Certified Functional Foods Professional or Certified Functional Foods Scientist: